DLesmes/AWS/intro/notes_compute_storage_and_data_bases.md

 Dedicated Hosts also let you bring your existing software licenses to the cloud without added costs. 💰 Even AWS beginners can benefit from Dedicated Hosts, enjoying greater resource isolation and predictability while leveraging the scalability and flexibility of AWS. ☁️

+## Docker and Amazon ECS: Containerization Made Easy 📦 🚀

+Imagine packaging your application, its libraries, and dependencies, all with their specific versions, into a neat little box.
+This box, called a container, can be run on any machine without compatibility nightmares.
+That's the magic of containerization! ✨

+**Solving the Version Headache 🤕**

+Software development often involves juggling different versions of libraries, programming languages, and programs.
+Docker comes to the rescue by letting us create containers that solve this problem.

+**Amazon Elastic Container Service (ECS): Your Container Orchestrator 🚢**

+Amazon ECS is a container orchestration service where you can deploy your container images on AWS.
+It creates a seamless experience, making your local machine and the AWS environment feel like one.

+**Why Containers Rock? 😎**

+* **Portability:** 💻➡️☁️ Containers run consistently across different environments, simplifying deployment and migration.
+* **Isolation:**  Each container enjoys its own private space, enhancing security and preventing application conflicts. 🔐
+* **Resource Efficiency:**  Sharing resources with the host operating system makes containers leaner and more efficient than virtual machines. 💪
+* **Agile Development:**  Containers foster continuous integration and delivery (CI/CD) by providing consistent, reproducible development environments. 🔁

+Containers are transforming the way we build and deploy software, and AWS ECS makes it easy to harness their power in the cloud.